MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 | 52 | | | [Data management plan](14_assignment2/readme.md) | | 1 |
 | | | | **TOTAL** | **11** | **50** |

-**Note:** Weeks given are calendar weeks in 2020 and 2021.
+**Note:** Weeks given are calendar weeks in 2020 and 2021 and are specific to ITN LIKE.
 See e.g. http://www.whatweekisit.org/ for details.

 ## Licensing, reuse, and remixing
 You are welcome to reuse or remix the material in this repository under the terms of the license(s) applied to that material.